4 facts about hearing loss:

 How Hearing Works

 The sense of hearing is achieved through a combination of functions of the outer ear, middle ear and inner ear.
-Sound waves pass through the outer ear, are amplified in the middle ear, and travel to the inner ear.
+Sound waves pass through the outer ear, are conducted through the middle ear, and travel to the inner ear.

 The inner ear is a fluid-filled series of chambers.
 One of these chambers, the cochlea, is responsible for converting sound vibrations into nerve impulses.
 It is these nerve impulses that the human brain interprets as sound and what we call “hearing.”